National Group Piano

 Michelle Conda is professor of piano and coordinator of secondary piano and piano pedagogy at the University of Cincinnati-College Conservatory of Music, co-founder of the National Group Piano/Piano Pedagogy forum and an associate editor for Clavier Companion magazine.

-Courtney Crappell, NCTM, is assistant professor of piano pedagogy at the University of Texas at San Antonio, where he teaches piano, piano pedagogy, and coordinates the class piano program.
-He holds a D.M.A. degree from the University of Oklahoma.
+Courtney Crappell, NCTM, is assistant professor of piano pedagogy at the University of Houston, where he teaches piano, piano pedagogy, and coordinates the class piano program.
+He holds a DMA degree from the University of Oklahoma.

 Tom Pearsall, NCTM, is professor of group piano and pedagogy at Georgia Southern University.
 A past president of GMTA, he serves on the GP3 executive committee.